ifBars/S1API/S1API/docs/custom-npcs.md

 ## Getting Help

-- Check the [Examples](examples.md) page for complete working examples
 - Review the [API Reference](api-reference.md) for detailed method documentation
 - Look at the example projects in the repository for real-world usage patterns